 Changing the Account Mapped to an Item in QuickBooks

 Any change of the GL account to which an item is mapped must be done in QuickBooks.

-To change the income account for a Product/Service item within QuickBooks:
+How to change the income account for a Product/Service item within QuickBooks

 If you want all previous use of the item to be changed, mark the box "Also update this account in historical transactions."
 Note: This box only becomes available after the account is changed.
 Make sure to go slowly.
 You can easily miss it.
 If you do miss it, see this workflow from QuickBooks.